Miami vs. Drake: Odds, spread, over/under - NCAA Tournament First Round

 - Odds to win the national championship: +10000

-- Based on its moneyline odds, Drake has a 0.2% chance of winning the national championship.
+- Based on its moneyline odds, Miami has a 1% chance of winning the national championship.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.